Franklindot04/finance-tracker-api/README.md

 5. Save changes
 6. Force a new ECS deployment

-After this change, the ECS task could reach S3, download image layers, and start successfully.
+After this change, the ECS task could reach S3, download image layers and start successfully.

 ---